Home Business Insurance: What Homeowners Policies Don't Cover

 Don't Assume You're Covered

-Nearly 40% of home business owners carry zero business insurance, mistakenly believing their homeowners policy protects them.
-Check your policy's declarations page right now — look for any language around 'business pursuits exclusion.'
+Many home business owners operate without any dedicated business insurance, mistakenly believing their homeowners policy protects them.
+Check your policy's declarations page right now, and look for any language around 'business pursuits exclusion.'

 Trusted by Thousands